Fresh protest draws Russians out against Kremlin 'repression' | DW | 29.09.2019

 Read more: Russia: Police raid offices, homes tied to Navalny, protests

-The current wave of demonstrations was triggered this summer by the refusal of Moscow authorities to allow opposition activists like Lyubov Sobol, an associate of Navalny, to participate in local elections.
+The current wave of demonstrations was triggered in July by the refusal of authorities to allow Sobol and several others to participate in local Moscow elections on September 8.
+Some potential candidates were rejected on technicalities, such as disqualified signatures.

 Violent response criticized

-When crowds of around 50,000 people began to gather each weekend demanding democratic reforms, a sometimes violent crackdown on protesters ensued, with some 2,000 people being detained.
+When crowds of around 50,000 people began to gather each weekend demanding democratic reforms, a sometimes violent crackdown ensued, with some 2,000 people detained.

-Authorities say those detained detained or prosecuted had broken the law and that some of the demonstrations had to be dispersed as they had not been authorised and were therefore illegal.

-Sunday's demonstration was thought to be the biggest since the elections for the Moscow city council on September 8.
-Several opposition politicians had been rejected from the ballot for the elections on technicalities, such as disqualified signatures.
+Read more: Moscow protests: 'It is our civic duty to go out on the streets'

 mm/jlw (AFP, AP, dpa, Reuters)